jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # an integer is not False
     # an integer is not None
     # True is True
-    # True is not False
+    # True is not False and NOT equal to False
-    # True is not None and NOT equal to None
+    # True is not None
     # False is not True and NOT equal to True
     # False is False and equal to False
     # False is not None and NOT equal to None
     # None is not True
-    # None is not False
+    # None is not False and NOT equal to False
     # None is None and equal to None

 ----